Think Like a Buyer

 Everybody needs plenty of storage space so maximise what you have.
 Clear out your attics, make sure cupboards are tidy and organised, recycle anything you no longer need or want and generally have a good sort-out.
 Buyers will be able to imagine their own belongings fitting nicely into your home and it will be one less thing to do when you do move on.

 Your cat or dog might be your best friend, and your children are your pride and joy, but do keep any pets or children quiet, or out of the house when you have viewings if you can.
 Let your potential buyers see your property without any distractions.
 Turn your music off too!
-If you would like further advice please speak to one of our team and we will be happy to help.
+If you would like further advice, please speak to one of our team who will be happy to help.